Tips for Cleaning Leather Upholstery

 Always keep leather furniture out of direct sunlight to prevent drying and cracking the leather.

-To nourish the leather, feed it a “hide food.”
-Mix one part white vinegar with two parts linseed oil, shake well, and apply to the leather using a soft cloth.
+To nourish the leather, mix one part white vinegar with two parts linseed oil, shake well, and apply to the leather using a soft cloth.
 Work in a circular motion, covering the entire surface.
 Rub in thoroughly, let it sit for about 10 minutes, then buff with a soft cloth to bring a shine to the leather surface.
 You may need to buff once more before sitting on the furniture.

 Remove stains such as ink by dipping a cotton swab in rubbing alcohol and rubbing over the spot.
 Dry the area with a blow dryer.
 If the stain remains after drying, apply a thick coat of non-gel, non-oily cuticle remover.
 Leave on overnight, then wipe off with a damp cloth.